 - If the level is below the min mark, add engine coolant to bring the level between the Min and Maximum marks.

 Do not add coolant above the MAX mark.

 Some symptoms that your Maserati is low on coolant include the needle for TEMP gauge going to the red zone, engine hot light on, and message on the dashboard stating "High coolant temperature."
-If you have any of these symptoms, turn of the engine in a safe area, wait at least 30 min for the engine to cool down then check the coolant level.
+If you have any of these symptoms, turn off the engine in a safe area, wait for at least thirty minutes for the engine to cool down then check the coolant level.

 What is Hot Mode?

 Maserati cars have what is called hot-mode.
 If the engine temperature gets too high, the transmission goes into a limp mode or reduced output, in which case the engine RPMs are limited to 4000.

 What type of coolant does a Maserati car use?

 According to the Maserati Quattroporte manual, you should use "Inhibited monoethylene glycol-based protective fluid with anti-freezing action: CUNA NC 956-16.
 Type Shell Glycoshell "

 The total capacity is approximately 13 liters or 3.5 US gallons.